wangby511/System-Design-Architecture-and-Infra/design-video-system.md

 ## Error Handling

-API server down - back up machines.
+API servers down - API servers are stateless so that the requests can be redirected to different backup API servers.

-DB server down - secondary DB changes to primary if the primary one has an outage.
+Metadata DB server down - following DB server changes to primary if the primary one has an outage.

+## Follow Up

+In order to make the system more loosely coupled, we can introduce message queues between each components.
+Like Original Storage -> Download Module -> Encoding Module -> Upload Module -> Encoded Module -> CDN.

+Live Streaming - we may need a different streaming protocol because of higher latency requirement.
+Small chunks of data are already processed in real-time.
+It also requires different sets of error handling without taking too much time.

 ## Reference